-Rule Reference: §809.19(a)(7)
+Rule Reference: §809.19

 B-606: Policies Regarding Parent Failure to Pay the Parent Share of Cost

+B-606.a: Failure to Pay the Parent Share of Cost

-Board must establish a policy that specifically states whether the Board will reimburse providers when parents fail to pay the .
+Each Board must establish a policy that specifically states whether the Board will reimburse providers when parents fail to pay the PSoC.

-Rule Reference: §809.19(a)(2)

-The Board’s policy may include full or partial reimbursement to a provider when a parent fails to pay the .
+The Board’s policy may include full or partial payment to a provider when a parent fails to pay the PSoC.

-If the Board does not reimburse providers under the adopted policy, the Board may establish a policy requiring the parent to pay the provider before the family may be redetermined eligible for future .
+If the Board does not pay providers under the adopted policy, the Board may establish a policy requiring the parent to pay the provider before the family may be redetermined eligible for future CCS.

-Rule Reference: §809.19(a)(2)
+Rule Reference: §809.19

-The Board’s policy may include a required time frame for a provider to report nonpayment of and include consequences for when a provider fails to report within the specified time frame.
+The Board’s policy may include a required time frame for a provider to report nonpayment of PSoC and include consequences for when a provider fails to report within the specified time frame.

-As described in G-600, if the Board’s policy is to reimburse the provider, the Board must ensure the following:
+As described in G-600, if the Board’s policy is to pay the provider, the Board must ensure the following:

-Parents repay the amount of the paid by the Board
+Parents repay the amount of the PSoC paid by the Board

-Parents are prohibited from future child care eligibility until the repayment owed to the Board is recovered, provided that the prohibition does not result in a Choices or SNAP E&T participant becoming ineligible for
+Parents are prohibited from future child care eligibility until the repayment owed to the Board is recovered, provided that the prohibition does not result in a Choices or SNAP E&T participant becoming ineligible for CCS

 Rule Reference: §809.117(d)(3), §809.117(e)

-The Board’s policy may include full or partial reimbursement to a provider when a parent fails to pay the .
+The Board’s policy may include full or partial payment to a provider when a parent fails to pay the PSoC.

-The Board’s policy may include a required time frame for a provider to report nonpayment of and include consequences for when a provider fails to report within the specified time frame.
+The Board’s policy may include a required time frame for a provider to report nonpayment of PSoC and include consequences for when a provider fails to report within the specified time frame.

-Boards must ensure that for a customer who owes a recoupment to a Board for unpaid the customer’s recoupment status is flagged in TWIST on the Intake-Common Family tab.
+Boards must ensure that for a customer who owes a recoupment to a Board for unpaid PSoC, the customer’s recoupment status is flagged in the child care case management system.

-Boards must ensure that when a parent owes a recoupment for unpaid to a Board in one workforce area, the recoupment and prohibition on future child care eligibility remain in effect even if the customer moves to a different workforce area.
+Boards must ensure that when a parent owes a recoupment for unpaid PSoC to a Board in one workforce area, the recoupment and prohibition on future child care eligibility remain in effect even if the customer moves to a different workforce area.

-In accordance with the Board’s transfer policy, as described in B-302, a Board may have a policy that prohibits a parent from voluntarily transferring from a provider when they owe a to that provider.
+In accordance with the Board’s transfer policy, as described in B-302, a Board may have a policy that prohibits a parent from voluntarily transferring from a provider when they owe a PSoC to that provider.
 However, if a requested transfer is due to a health and safety concern for the child, the Board must work with the parent to transfer the child in accordance with local procedures.

-Board child care contractors are encouraged to work with parents to determine why payments are not being made and possibly temporarily reduce the if necessary, as described in B-604.
+Board child care contractors are encouraged to work with parents to determine why payments are not being made and possibly temporarily reduce the PSoC if necessary, as described in B-604.c.

+B-606.b: Terminations of Care Due to Failure to Pay the Parent Share of Cost

-A Board must establish a policy regarding termination of within a 12-month eligibility period when a parent fails to pay the .
+A Board must establish a policy regarding termination of CCS within a 12-month eligibility period when a parent fails to pay the PSoC.
 The policy must include the following:

-A requirement to evaluate a family’s financial situation for extenuating circumstances that may affect affordability of the assessed
+A requirement to evaluate a family’s financial situation for extenuating circumstances that may affect affordability of the assessed PSoC

-A provision to offer a temporary reduction in the if the family has extenuating circumstances that warrant a reduction
+A provision to offer a temporary reduction in the PSoC if the family has extenuating circumstances that warrant a reduction

 A requirement to document the evaluation of the family’s financial situation and any temporary reduction granted

-General criteria for determining the affordability of the Board’s parent share of cost and a process to identify and assess the circumstances that may jeopardize a family’s self-sufficiency
+A process to identify and assess the circumstances that may jeopardize a family’s self-sufficiency

-Maintenance of a list of all terminations due to failure to pay the
+Maintenance of a list of all terminations due to failure to pay the PSoC